 Boat hand and foot crossover

 This is another cross body hand to foot action but done in boat pose.
-Reach your hands up above your head while balancing on your sitz bones, then reach for your opposite knee or foot.
+Reach your hands up above your head while balancing on your sit bones, then reach for your opposite knee or foot.
 Great for core strength and coordination.
-Try it with legs straight.
+Try it with legs straight for an extra challenge!

 Tippy toes and heel balance